BelenJM/supeRbaits/README.md

 install_github("BelenJM/supeRbaits")
 library(supeRbaits)
 ```

+For more details on the installation of _supeRbaits_, see the [Wiki-Installation](https://github.com/BelenJM/supeRbaits/wiki/Installation).

 ### supeRbaits' main concepts for bait design:
 Before starting, we recommend that users read the following manuscript where supeRbaits was originally described, which contains useful information to guide the user through the process of designing baits.
 The following article should be cited if *supeRbaits* is used - currently a pre-print: